sjbennett123/polarlarp/content/background/elysia/early_history.md

 ## The History of Elysia, Wood Haven and Glavorn

 This history of our lands has been prepared by Lady Willisa Entmoor who has volunteered to serve as the Historian of the Duchy.
 Any items of note, additions or corrections should be directed to her.
-She encourages all citizens to keep record of such things in order to preserve our heritage
+She encourages all citizens to keep record of such things in order to preserve our heritage.

 ## 384

-Richard Endarr is named King of Evendarr.
+- Richard Endarr is named King of Evendarr.
 King Richard is angered by slavery in the Duchy of Niman.

 ## 589

- King Richard opens the lands ,West of Volta and North of Niman for exploration.
+-  King Richard opens the lands ,West of Volta and North of Niman for exploration.

 ## 590

-Gold is discovered in the plains of Hardran.
+- Gold is discovered in the plains of Hardran.

-590
-The Duchies of Niman and Volta compete for access to the gold fields.
+- The Duchies of Niman and Volta compete for access to the gold fields.

 ## 591

 ### 5/591

-King Richard declares the new lands bordered by Niman and Volta to be the Duchy of Elysia.
+- King Richard declares the new lands bordered by Niman and Volta to be the Duchy of Elysia.
 The Dukes of Niman and Volta formally protest and submit requests to annex the Duchy of Elysia as part of their own holdings.
 King Richard refuses.

 ### 9/591

-An outpost is erected by the King's men to serve as a waystation for workers and goods passing to and from the gold fields.
+- An outpost is erected by the King's men to serve as a waystation for workers and goods passing to and from the gold fields.
 This outpost consists of a barracks and tavern,

 ### 10/591

-Jabby the Innkeeper arrives to run the tavern.
+- Jabby the Innkeeper arrives to run the tavern.

 ## 592